 The SaaS Quick Ratio ensures a company’s recurring revenue growth is balanced with enough customer retention.
-The metric is intended to measure the efficiency at which a SaaS company is growing while reducing the risk that high growth rates are masking unsustainable churn rates.
+The industry-specific SaaS KPI metric is intended to measure the efficiency at which a subscription-based or SaaS company is growing, while reducing the risk that high growth rates are masking an unsustainable churn rate.

 The SaaS quick ratio, however, is used to demonstrate whether a company’s revenue growth is supported by sufficient customer retention, i.e. the positive revenue growth is balanced with minimal customer churn and downgrades.

 Calculating the SaaS quick ratio is a relatively straightforward, two-step process.